scrawlon/Get-Someecards-Meme-Links/README.md

 To run, type:

 ```
-node index.js
+npm run build
 ```

-By default, this will collect all ecard URLs and save to ecard-links.json.
+By default, this will collect all ecard URLs and save to './dist/ecard-links.json'.

 ## Configuration options
 You can include/exclude categories from the output file, using an optional configuration file.
 Start by copying config-sample.json to config.json.